a woman with her arm stretched out the window of her SUV driving along the coast

 It is not uncommon for companies to only allow health items (bloodwork, drug screen, physical, fit test) to be completed on U.S. soil.
 If you plan it right, you could complete them en route to your first assignment, given that the results will be in before your competency completion deadline.

 Another option would be to travel to the nearest U.S. city a couple of weeks before your start date to have your health items completed if that is feasible for you.
+Being from Regina, SK, I have driven four hours to Minot, ND to have my health testing done.

 Work with your recruiter and your compliance team to find the best arrangement.

-12. Prepare your Border Folder
+12. Prepare your U.S. Border Folder

 • Your valid passport